OPSkins/node-opskins-api/README.md

 ### getInventory(callback)
 - `callback` - A function to be called when the request completes.
     - `err` - An `Error` object on failure, or `null` on success
+    - `data` - An object containing these properties:
-    - `inventory` - An array containing one object for each item in your OPSkins inventory.
+        - `items` - An array containing one object for each item in your OPSkins inventory.
 Each object has these properties:
             - `id` - The OPSkins ID of the item.
 If you choose to relist this item, this will be its sale ID.
             - `name` - The Steam name of the item
             - `inspect` - If this item is inspectable, this is its inspect link.
 May be a steam:// link for CS:GO/TF2, or possibly an HTTP(S) link (e.g. Steam profile backgrounds)
             - `type` - The Steam "type" of this item (displayed next to its game icon in the Steam inventory)
             - `appid` - The Steam AppID of the game which owns this item
             - `contextid` - The Steam context ID which contains this item
             - `assetid` - The Steam asset ID of this item (unique within a given app + context combo)
             - `classid` - The Steam class ID of this item
             - `instanceid` - The Steam instance ID of this item
             - `bot_id` - The internal ID of the bot which is holding this item
             - `bot_id64` - The 64-bit SteamID of the bot which is holding this item (as a string)
             - `added_time` - The Unix timestamp for when this item was added to your OPSkins inventory
             - `offer_id` - If there is an outstanding withdrawal trade offer for this item, this is its ID.
 If not, this is null.
 If you have requested a trade offer that couldn't be sent immediately but is queued to be sent in the future, this is 0.
             - `offer_declined` - If there was previously a withdrawal trade offer for this item but it was declined, this is true.
             - `offer_untradable` - If we previously attempted to send a withdrawal trade offer for this item but we were unable to due to a bad trade URL or another trading restriction (e.g. Steam Guard), this is true.
             - `requires_support` - If this item has a problem and requires support intervention before it can be withdrawn or relisted, this is true.
             - `can_repair` - If this item requires support but you can attempt to self-repair it, this is true.
 If true, you can use ISupport/RepairItem to try to repair it.

 **v1.2.0 or later is required to use this method**